-- The global control command "Operate" is sent by the master.
-Then the DP slaves enable the outputs. - Every connected DP slave is cyclically attended with an output telegram containing recent output data. - The input data of the DP slaves were cyclically transferred to the input area of the CPU.
+- The global control command "Operate" is sent to the slaves by the master.
+Here the DE-LED is on. - Every connected DP slave is cyclically attended with an output telegram containing recent output data. - The input data of the DP slaves were cyclically transferred to the input area of the CPU.